Common Database Mistakes and How to Avoid Them

 - Enforce Strong Authentication: Use strong, unique passwords and implement multi-factor authentication (MFA) for database access.

-- Follow the Principle of Least Privilege: Grant users only the permissions they need to perform their tasks, and regularly audit user roles.
+- Follow the Principle of Least Privilege: Grant users and applications only the permissions they need to perform their tasks.

 5. Not Monitoring Database Performance